-4. A Dental Examination
+A Dental Examination

 All Head Start children must receive a dental screening or initial examination by a dental professional to identify their dental care needs.
-Documentation of the dental exam should have been turned in with your application to Head Start.
+Documentation of the dental exam should have been turned in when your child is accepted to Head Start.
 If it was not, please take your child to the dentists as soon as possible and then continue taking them every 6 months for regular checkups.
-The Bear River Head Start dental form should be taken to the check up, signed, and returned to the Oral Health Specialist.
+The Bear River Head Start dental form should be taken to the checkup, signed, and returned to the Oral Health Specialist.